ARMmbed/mbed-os-5-docs/docs/tools/testing/greentea.md

 ```

 #### Host test detection
-When developing with mbed OS, Greentea detects host tests automatically if you place them in the correct location.
-All tests in mbed OS are placed under a `TESTS` directory.
+When developing with Mbed OS, Greentea detects host tests automatically if you place them in the correct location.
+All tests in Mbed OS are placed under a `TESTS` directory.
 You may place custom host test scripts in a folder named `host_tests` in this folder.
-For more information about the mbed OS test directory structure, please see the [mbed CLI documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/#test-directory-structure).
+For more information about the Mbed OS test directory structure, please see the [Arm Mbed CLI documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/#test-directory-structure).

 #### Common issues